Elias Anton Cappelen Smith: Peirce–Smith converter

 Longitudinal and cross sections of a Peirce–Smith converter.

 The Peirce–Smith converter, introduced in 1908, improved significantly the copper converting process.
 Before this improvement, the converter was a long cylindrical vessel, lined with sand and clay.
 It was developed by two French engineers, Pierre Manhès and Paul David from 1880 to 1884.
 Their copper-converting process, named the Manhès-David process, was directly derived from the Bessemer process.
-In this horizontal chemical reactor, where air was injected into copper matte, a molten sulfide material containing iron, sulphur and copper, to become molten blister, an alloy containing 99% copper.
-But the basic slag produced during the blowing combined with the acid silica refractory lining, thereby causing a very short lifetime of the lining.
+In this horizontal chemical reactor, where air was injected into copper matte, a molten sulfide material containing iron, sulphur and copper, would become molten blister, an alloy containing 99% copper.
+But the basic slag produced during the blowing, combined with the acid silica refractory lining, meant that the converter linings had a very short lifetime.

 By developing a basic refractory material adapted to the matte refining process (in magnesia bricks), Cappelen Smith and William H. Peirce found a way to drastically increase the lifetime of the lining.
 It has been stated that, in some cases, the process allowing an increase from 10 to 2500 tons of copper produced without relining the converters.
 A reduction of the cost of copper converting from 15 to US$20 to 4–5 USD has been stated.

 The Peirce–Smith converter replaced quickly the Manhès-David Converter: by March 1912, the Peirce–Smith Converting Co. claimed that "over 80% of the copper produced in [the U.S.] is being converted either in P-S type converters or on basic lining, under license, in the old acid shells".

 It is still in use today, although the process has been significantly improved since then.
 In 2010, with 250 converters working in the world, the Peirce–Smith converters refine 90% of the copper matte.